Antenna types: Monopoles

 Small whip monopoles are used as compact, but low-gain antennas on portable radios in the HF, VHF, and UHF bands.
-It is the type of antenna often seen on mobile and portable radios such as FM "boom boxes".
+It is the type of antenna, typically shorter than a quarter-wave, often seen on mobile and portable radios such as FM "boom boxes".
 The "whip" consists of a flexible rod, often made of telescoping segments.
-In the HF band, the term "whip" is often used slightly differently to refer not only to any flexible antenna, but also to the terminal, self-supported segment on a whole antenna that is too short on its own to resonate naturally.
+In the HF band, the term "whip" is often used slightly differently to refer not only to any flexible antenna, but also to the terminal, self-supported, short segment at the top of a full-size vertical antenna.
 In the UHF and VHF bands a conveniently sized whip is long enough to self-resonate (a quarter wavelength or more); in that case, it is often just called by the generic name "monopole".